 According to One-Way Anova, the difference of symptoms score average among the 4 groups (smoking and non-smoking taxi drivers, smoking and non-smoking employees) was statistically significant (p = 0.006).
 Taxi drivers had higher symptoms scores than employees.
 Among taxi drivers, smokers were the most symptomatic, they had the highest symptoms score (46.5), followed by non-smoking taxi drivers (31.1), then smoking employees (23.7%) (Table 4).

-Table 4: Distribution of study population according to lung function.
+Table 4: Analytic results.
 View Table 4

 Moreover, the difference of FEV1/FVC average among the 4 groups was statistically significant.
 Although the average of FEV1/FVC was superior to 0.7 across the 4 groups, smoking taxi drivers had the lowest FEV1/FVC ratio (0.78).